MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 1. Select **Next: Networking**.

-1. Under **Networking**, a popup window will appear asking you if you want to remove existing virtual switches.
+1. Under **Networking**, a popup window should appear and ask you if you want to remove existing virtual switches.
 If you want to remove them, select **Yes**.
 If not, select **No**.

-1. The wizard will check the network adapters.
+1. The wizard then checks the network adapters.
 To enable a network adapter, select the name of the adapter, then select **Enable**.
 To disable an adapter, select the name of the adapter, then select **Disable**.

   >[!NOTE]
   >If the wizard can't find the servers, select **Back**, then select **Next** to refresh the page.
 If you still see an error message, try using a server that isn't on a VLAN instead.